21 August 2008

 "You are not blogging enough," my mother tells me by email.
 "Some of these people blog every day, you know."
 She's 83, running her own race, and winning most of the time.

 "You should write about food," Nut suggests.
 He claims to have what he calls crocodile tongue.
 He is fond of telling me that "I eat to live, you live to eat."
 So I have relented and, based on his usually-infallible judgment, my second blog, is born.
-Where to Eat will appear in every edition of the blog you are reading now I will tell you about the great restaurants I have found in my quest to eat my way across Asia.
-All of these will be compiled into a separate blog in the private Member area of the Club Sanook website.
+Where to Eat will appear in nearly every edition of the blog you are reading now I will tell you about the great restaurants I have found in my quest to eat my way across Asia.

 Jerry Falwell and Strom Thurmond are both still dead and that is a happy thought.
 However, Larry Hagman is not dead.
 (Sorry, Larry, I thought those cigarettes had caught up to you long ago.)
 I was extremely happy to learn that he is still alive and that many of the original cast are filming a 30th anniversary Dallas Reunion Gala to appear on the boob tube in November.